dcunited001/dcunited001.github.io/_drafts/caelis-ruissent-avoiding-the-engineered-collapse.md

 and logic become dominated by superstition and the tragic mechanics of power consolidation.
 I cannot allow this to happen.

+### Imaging Technology and Computational Medicine Imply Trillions in Collective Liabilities From An Accurate, Irrefutable Assessment of Psychiatry's Insane Costs and Benefits

+- this novel imaging technology demonstrates

 ### The Use of Neurological Warfare To Suppress Dissidents, for Neurological CIA Mockingbird and to Cover up Inconvenient Truths

+- this same novel medical imaging tehcnology forms the basis of statistical methods that prove neurological "intervention" techniques

 ### The Need to Cover Up Warcrimes By All Major Powers

 ### The Need For Some Actors to Destabalize the Interantional Human Rights Regime Before the Next Global Conflict

-### Imaging Technology and Computational Medicine Imply Trillions in Collective Liabilities From An Accurate, Irrefutable Assessment of Psychiatry's Insane Costs and Benefits

 ### Statistical Methods Will Demonstrate Evidence of Weather Control For The Past Two Decades, Including Weaponized Weather which is Partially Responsible for Global Weather Destabalization